GoaFan77/Enhanced4XModRepo/Readme.txt

 		- Mine armor type has been switched to Very Light.
 This will help the main anti-mine units like Scouts, Fighters and Flak destroy them faster.
 		- Removed some of the uglier planet alternate textures to reduce memory usage.
 		- Fixed a glitched Volcanic planet texture.

+1.81	-Updated the mod to version 1.83.
+This will allow GOG.com players to use the mod.
+		-The first hero unit for each faction has had their ship supply cost lowered.